Giorgi/DuckDB.NET-Docs/docs/composite-types.md

 ## Nested types and nullability

 When reading a List/Array of non-nullable types (int, short, long, bool, etc) an exception will be thrown if the List contains `null` and you are trying to read it as `List<int>` (or other non-nullable type).
 To read a List with nullable values pass the corresponding nullable type to the `GetFieldValue<T>` method.
-For example, to read a list of nullable ints use `DuckDBDataReader.GetFieldValue<List<int>>`.
+For example, to read a list of nullable ints use `DuckDBDataReader.GetFieldValue<List<int?>>`.

 When reading a Struct, an exception will be thrown if the struct entry contains a null value and the corresponding property is non-nullable.